-- Cabin arrangements (based on gender) are not confirmed until February, or until a final count is available.
+- Cabin arrangements (based on gender) are not confirmed until a final count is available.

 - This is an unplugged trip.
 Students are expected to refrain from any texting or internet use for the duration of the trip.
-Chaperones or OSA staff will secure phones.
+Chaperones or OSA staff will secure phones, although some photography is permitted (we suggest a good old-fashioned camera).
 OSA and NatureBridge staff can be contacted in case of need.

 - Excellent student behavior is expected (cooperation, safety, adherence to chaperone/educator directives).

 THIS TRIP IS CURRENTLY CLOSED TO NEW ATTENDEES.